How do Machine Learning Models Change?: Abstract

 \section{Abstract}

 The proliferation of Machine Learning (ML) models and their open-source implementations has transformed Artificial Intelligence research and applications.
-Platforms like Hugging Face (HF) enable the development, sharing, and deployment of these models, fostering an evolving ecosystem.
-While previous studies have examined aspects of models hosted on platforms like HF, a comprehensive longitudinal study of how these models change remains underexplored.
-This study addresses this gap by utilizing both repository mining and longitudinal analysis methods to examine over 200,000 commits and 1,200 releases from over 50,000 models on HF.
-We replicate and extend an ML change taxonomy for classifying commits and utilize Bayesian networks to uncover patterns in commit and release activities over time.
-Our findings indicate that commit activities align with established data science methodologies, such as CRISP-DM, emphasizing iterative refinement and continuous improvement.
-Additionally, release patterns tend to consolidate significant updates, particularly in documentation, distinguishing between granular changes and milestone-based releases.
-Furthermore, projects with higher popularity prioritize infrastructure enhancements early in their lifecycle, and those with intensive collaboration practices exhibit improved documentation standards.
-These and other insights enhance the understanding of model changes on community platforms and provide valuable guidance for best practices in model maintenance.
+Platforms like Hugging Face (HF) enable this evolving ecosystem, yet a large-scale longitudinal study of how these models change is lacking.
+This study addresses this gap by analyzing over 680,000 commits from 100,000 models and 2,251 releases from 202 of these models on HF using repository mining and longitudinal methods.
+We apply an extended ML change taxonomy to classify commits and use Bayesian networks to model temporal patterns in commit and release activities.
+Our findings show that commit activities align with established data science methodologies, such as the Cross-Industry Standard Process for Data Mining (CRISP-DM), emphasizing iterative refinement.
+Release patterns tend to consolidate significant updates, particularly in model outputs, sharing, and documentation, distinguishing them from granular commits.
+Furthermore, projects with higher popularity exhibit distinct evolutionary paths, often starting from a more mature baseline with fewer foundational commits in their public history.
+In contrast, those with intensive collaboration show unique documentation and technical evolution patterns.
+These insights enhance the understanding of model changes on community platforms and provide valuable guidance for best practices in model maintenance.

 \ccsdesc[500]{Computing methodologies~Machine learning} \ccsdesc[500]{Software and its engineering~Software libraries and repositories}

 \keywords{ML Software Evolution, ML Model Changes, ML Software Releases, Commit Type Classification, Bayesian Networks in Software Engineering}